 - Ttoenail fungal infection

 If you don’t have an infection or any of the above conditions, you can soak your foot in room-temperature water (add Epsom’s salt if you wish), and gently massage the side of the nail fold to help reduce the inflammation.
 Avoid attempting “bathroom surgery.”
 Repeated cutting of the nail can cause the condition to worsen over time.
 If your symptoms fail to improve, it’s time to see a foot and ankle surgeon.
 Physician care: The foot and ankle surgeon will examine your toe and select the treatment best suited for you.
-See this form for print out of treatment after procedure.
 Treatment may include:

 - Oral antibiotics.
 If an infection is present, an oral antibiotic may be prescribed.